An abstract approximation tool for mixed-dimensional and equidimensional modeling: Constructing cochain maps

 We conclude that the integrals $I_{l,m}$ and $I_{m,l}$ satisfies $I_{l,m} = - I_{m,l}$ for every $l \in \Ic^{p+r}_{i, +}$, $m \in \Ic^{p+r+1}_l$, and we have satisfied \cref{eq: boundary integrals vanishes}.
 As a consequence, \cref{eq: weak derivative of alpha} holds, and hence we have shown that the image of the cochain map permits a weak derivative. \end{proof}

-The fact that all the interior boundary integrals vanishes plays an important role in the next proposition. \begin{proposition} \cref{eq: cochain map} describes an injective bigraded cochain map from the simplicial de Rham complex to the truncated \v{C}ech-de Rham complex.
-That is,
+The fact that all the interior boundary integrals vanish plays an important role in the next proposition. \begin{proposition} \cref{eq: cochain map} describes an injective bigraded cochain map from the simplicial de Rham complex to the truncated \v{C}ech-de Rham complex.
+That is, for each $p,q \geq 0$ satisfying $p+q \leq n$, $\Xi^{p,q}: \Sc^{p,q} \to \Ac^{p,q}$ satisfies

 \end{proposition}

 \begin{proof} We let $\alpha = (\alpha_i)_{i \in \Ic^p} \in \Sc^{p,q}$ be an arbitrary differential form of degree $(p, q)$.
 First, we want to show that the cochain map $\Xi^{p,q}$ commutes with the exterior derivative, for an arbitrary choice of $p$ and $q$.
 That is, $d \Xi^{p,q}(\alpha) = \Xi^{p,q+1} (d\alpha)$.